raodilip/Deliverr/README.md

 Run server :
 `python manage.py runserver`

-Enter `http://127.0.0.1:8000/prd_list/` in your browser ,you will see list of all item in catalog :
+Enter `http://127.0.0.1:8000/prd_list/` in your browser to see list of all items in catalog :
 ![GET request to retrieve all items](GetItems.PNG?raw=true)

 As you can see you can apply filters to title and isDigital properties